-So, a healthy work environment is a vital component of living and contributing successfully.
-When we operate within a supportive, healthy atmosphere, then our efforts are more focused on bringing about the objectives that are going to create success, vs. pillaging over the backs of others to be the number one salesperson or to sabotage the success or experience of others due to jealousy, fear, and misunderstandings.
+Therefore, a healthy work environment is a vital component of living and contributing successfully.
+When we operate within a supportive, healthy atmosphere, then our efforts are more focused on bringing about the objectives that create win-win scenarios, vs. destructive tactics such as pillaging over the backs of others to be the number one salesperson or to sabotage the success or experience of others due to jealousy, fear or misunderstandings.
 Does this mean that we always act perfectly in relation to one another?
 Certainly not.
-No one is perfect and no one should pretend to be, but you can certainly feel a difference within the work environment where the leaders are visionary and provide all employees the operational framework and corporate culture to bring their unique gifts to the table to advance the company’s goals and objectives.
+No one is perfect and no one should pretend to be, but you can certainly feel a difference within the workplace where leaders are visionary and provide all employees the operational framework and corporate culture to bring their unique gifts to the table to advance the company’s goals and objectives.
 Any actions by individuals to thwart this open environment certainly can lead us to a sense of frustration.
-Even during this frustration, we must stay focused upon our inner uniqueness and the contributions we bring to our projects, teams, goals and aspirations.
+Even when operating in such a dysfunctional environment, we must stay focused upon our inner uniqueness and the contributions we bring to our projects, teams, goals and aspirations.
 We can become an inspiration to others by allowing our unique gifts to shine and lead the way towards visionary business practices in which everyone is encouraged to participate within a finely woven fabric of shared values and goals.

-Success is going to mean something different to everyone – and certainly, monetary compensation and wealth building are vital sources of some perceptions of success.
+Success is going to mean something different to everyone – and certainly, monetary compensation and wealth building are excellent examples of achievement.
 Others focus on the advocacy of the marginalized and disenfranchised, and receive an enormous amount of satisfaction by helping others in need or furthering a societal cause.
 Who is one to judge what is more powerful or more important?
-I think that Alain de Botton’s speech on success highly resonates with my own ideas of self worth, and we should view our lives through our own lenses, not through the perceptions of others, if we are to achieve a sense of success within our work environments.
-Our perception of “what we do” often permeates throughout our entire perception of ourselves and creates either the feeling of accomplishment or the despair of not having achieved our innermost goals and desires.
-While we may need the support of others to achieve our own sense of success, we should not rely upon the acceptance or non-acceptance outside of ourselves.
-The compass of our achievements is within our hearts and our own unique perceptual framework.
+I think that Alain de Botton’s speech on success highly resonates with my own ideas of self worth, and we should view our lives through our own lenses, not through the perceptions of others, if we are to achieve a sense of fulfillment within our careers.
+Our self-constructs of “what we do” often permeate throughout our entire perception of ourselves and create either the feeling of accomplishment or the despair of not having achieved our innermost goals and desires.
+While we may need the support of others to achieve our own sense of success, we should not rely upon or become too heavily influenced by acceptance or rejection from others.
+The compass of our achievements is expertly guided by our hearts, intuition, and unique perceptual framework.

 de Botton, A. (2009).
 A kinder, gentler philosophy of success.
 Lecture presented at TEDGLOBAL 2009, Oxford, England.
 [Video].
 Retrieved from https://www.ted.com/talks/alain_de_botton_a_kinder_gentler_philosophy_of_success